vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 Demonstration and Displays
 ---------------------------
 * Ropemaking, _psalmodikon_ (stringed instrument), woodcut prints, woodworking, Norwegian-style filigree jewelry, rosemaling, textile arts, and more.
-* Living Heritage Demonstrators with blacksmithing, knifeblade forging, leatherwork, chairmaking, dovetail chest making, wood carving, figure carving, and more.
+* "Living Heritage Demonstrators with blacksmithing, knifeblade forging, leatherwork, chairmaking, dovetail chest making, wood carving, figure carving, and more.
+Sponsored by Sons of Norway, Valdres Lodge #1-503 and The Walmart Foundation and Facility #913 through the Local Facility Giving Program."
 * Norwegian artists—knifemaker Morten Håkonsen, woodcarver Torgeir Lirhus, and rosemaler Johild Mæland.
 * Viking artisans—flax processing and Viking jewelry making
 * Sam Shoults—From Knox City, Mo., Sam presents his Viking Ship replica, which he has sailed down the Mississippi River.
+Sponsored by Viking State Bank & Trust.
 * Skjaldborg—This group from Elk Horn, Ia., will present their Viking encampment and will entertain throughout the day with full Viking combat demonstrations.
 Skjaldborg means “fortress of shields.”
+Sponsored by Hacker, Nelson & Co., P.C.
 * Hands-on metal casting with Kelly Ludeking, includes an aluminum pour and free demonstrations.
 From 10 a.m.-4 p.m. create a pattern for your own 4 x 4 inch tile (cost $25).
 Come and see molten cast aluminum at 1:00 p.m. and 5:00 p.m.
 You can pick up your castings two hours after they are poured.
 * Norwegian-American Genealogical Center open from 9 a.m.-noon and 1-5 p.m. on Friday and Saturday.
 Representatives from the center, located in Madison, Wis., will be on hand to offer genealogical research advice.